Economy of fascist Italy

-The economy of fascist Italy refers to the economy in the Kingdom of Italy between 1922 and 1943, under fascism.
+The economy of Fascist Italy refers to the economy in the Kingdom of Italy during the Fascist period.
 Italy had emerged from World War I in a poor and weakened condition and, after the war, suffered inflation, massive debts and an extended depression.
 By 1920, the economy was in a massive convulsion, with mass unemployment, food shortages, strikes, etc. That conflagration of viewpoints can be exemplified by the so-called Biennio Rosso (Two Red Years).

 Background

 There were some economic problems in Europe like inflation in the aftermath of the war.
-The consumer price index in Italy continued to increase after 1920 but Italy did not experience hyperinflation on the level of Austria, Poland, Hungary, Russia and Germany.
+The consumer price index in Italy continued to increase after 1920 but Italy did not experience hyper-inflation on the level of Austria, Poland, Hungary, Russia and Germany.
 The costs of the war and postwar reconstruction contributed to inflationary pressure.
 The changing political attitudes of the post-war period and rise of a working class was also a factor and Italy was one of several countries where there was a disagreement about the tax burden.